-In April this year, we did a 14-day road trip in Italy with Momondo, as a part of our world ambassadorship and the project #LetsOpenOurWorld.
-While visiting Tuscany, me and Christine, stayed with a local family in their home.
+In April 2017, we did a 14-day road trip in Italy and while visiting Tuscany, me and Christine, stayed with a local family in their home.

 It’s an experience called homestay, and we did a similar one in Nepal last year.
 I love this concept, and our stay with Rina and Battista in Montegonzi was really memorable, more on that later!